-Having set up the Global Health stream of the Masters in Public Health (MPH) in 2013, Lesong now leads the Global Health Challenges and Global Health Innovation modules.
-She is Deputy Director of the MPH.
+While at Imperial College she established the Global Health Stream of the Masters in Public Health (MPH), and developed the Global Health Challenges and Global Health Innovations Modules.
+She was Co-Director of the MPH 2013-2017.

 COSMIC CONSORTIUM, 2019, Community-based malaria screening and treatment for pregnant women receiving standard intermittent preventive treatment with sulfadoxine-pyrimethamine: a multicentre (The Gambia, Burkina Faso and Benin) cluster randomised controlled trial, Clinical Infectious Diseases, Vol:68, ISSN:1058-4838, Pages:586-596